PRIVATE THERAPY

 3. Support-I help you find your treatment team for your teen if you do not already have one, and brainstorm ways to access treatment if affordability is an issue..

 These are not marriage counseling sessions.
-I am NOT a marriage counselor.
+I am NOT a marriage and family therapist.

-The focus of these sessions is on supporting and educating you so you can help your teen.
+The focus of these sessions is on supporting and educating you so you can heal and support your teen.

-One of the best gifts you can give your teen is for YOU to be willing to take a look within and reach out for support.
+One of the best gifts you can give your teen is for YOU to take a look within and reach out for support.
 Being a conscious and healthy parent will positively impact your teen and their issues.
-We we can take a look in the mirror and look at our part in the situation, the whole family dynamic can begin to shift and heal.
+When we look in the mirror and look at our part in the situation, the whole family dynamic can begin to shift and heal.

 I would love to talk with you to see if or how I can support you during this challenging time.